If you’re spending one day at Disneyland, or even several in a row, I have put together my best one day Disneyland Plans and tips just for you.

 One Day at Disneyland Morning Plan

 Do not sleep in.
-I know, it’s so tempting but if you’re spending only one day at Disneyland it is vital you get there for what locals call “Rope Drop.”
+I know, it’s so tempting but if you’re spending only one day at Disneyland it is vital you get there for what regulars call “Rope Drop.”
 Here’s the details on opening Disneyland Resort.

 - Arrive at parking early; here’s where to park and what time to get there.